xcart/xc5-manual/en/orders/managing_x-cart_order_statuses_(x-cart_5.2.7_and_later).md

 It is possible to delete custom order statuses.

-Note

-Icon

 System order statuses cannot be deleted.
-If you are not happy with the name of a system order status, you may want to consider {% link "renaming" 8750763.html %} it.
+If you are not happy with the name of a system order status, you may want to consider [renaming](#renaming-order-statuses) it.

 To delete an order status: